-'''

 setHttpProxy((SoapHttpTransportLiaison)transport);

-'''

-Uses SoapTransportLiaison and the URL of a UDDI publishing registry to initialize an instance of UddiClient, which connects to the specified OracleAS UDDI Registry.
-The UddiClient instance is the primary interface by which clients send requests to the OracleAS UDDI Registry Authentication is done using the UDDI get_authToken message in this example.
+Uses a SoapTransportLiaison instance and the URL of a UDDI publishing registry to initialize an instance of UddiClient, which connects to the specified OracleAS UDDI Registry.
+The UddiClient instance is the primary interface by which clients send requests to OracleAS UDDI Registry.
+Authentication is done using the UDDI get_authToken message in this example.